 Kony’s Lord’s Resistance Army (LRA) began its attacks in Uganda in the 1980s, when Kony sought to overthrow the government.
-Central African Republic and South Sudan.
+Since being pushed out of Uganda several years ago, the LRA has terrorized villages in Congo, the Central African Republic and South Sudan.
 The group takes young women into sexual slavery and forces children to commit heinous attacks.

 In the years when Kony’s men roamed northern Uganda, the Ugandan government was often accused of failing to do enough to capture or kill Kony, with some government investigations showing that army officers profiteered from a protracted war.

 Olara Otunnu, a former U.N. diplomat who worked on children and armed conflict, has long accused the Ugandan government of committing genocide in northern Uganda as it pursued Kony.

 Invisible Children’s Kony 2012 viral video

 Invisible Children said in a statement posted on its website that it does not defend any of the human rights abuses committed by the Ugandan government.

 But it said: “The only feasible and proper way to stop Kony and protect the civilians he targets is to coordinate efforts with regional governments.”

 Ogenga Latigo, a politician from northern Uganda who previously led the opposition in Uganda’s Parliament, said Invisible Children’s perspective was too narrow to be allowed to define the popular understanding of an insurgency that displaced millions and in which thousands were killed or abducted.